Is Fairlife Milk Healthy (From a Nutritionist)?

 Fairlife milk is mainly aimed at health-conscious consumers looking for dairy products with improved nutritional profiles.
 The target market includes athletes, fitness enthusiasts, and those following high-protein diets.

 The typical protein content of an 8-ounce serving of Fairlife Milk is around 13 grams, which is approximately 50% more protein than regular milk.
-Fairlife Milk contains approximately half the sugar of regular milk, with only 6 grams per 8-ounce serving.
+Fairlife Milk contains approximately half the sugar of regular milk, with only 6 grams per 8-ounce serving (these are natural sugars in milk).

 The product is available in 52-ounce and 14-ounce bottles and the following varieties at grocery stores: